 What is the purpose of this project?

-The purpose of the proposed DNP change project is to implement a face-to-face CBT program for adult patients with a diagnosis of depression at an outpatient mental health clinic
+The purpose of the proposed DNP change project is to implement a face-to-face Cognitive Behavioral Therapy program for adult patients with a diagnosis of depression at an outpatient mental health clinic

 What will I be asked to do if I choose to be in this project?

-After signing the consent form, you will be required to complete the Patient Health Questionnaire (PHQ-9) for baseline data.
-After that, you will participate in weekly face-to-face CBT sessions facilitated by a nurse.
+After signing the consent form, you will be required to complete the Patient Health Questionnaire) for baseline data.
+After that, you will participate in weekly face-to-face Cognitive Behavioral Therapy sessions facilitated by a nurse.
 The sessions will focus on the following components or modules: understanding of depression, the ABC model of CBT, SMART goals setting, behavioral activation, problem-solving skills, cognitive restructuring, and the development of individualized well-being blueprints.
 You will also be requested to journal your experiences, thoughts, and concerns throughout the project.

 How much time will I be asked to devote to this project?

 You will be participating in the project for 10 weeks.
-The questionnaires (both baseline and post-implementation PHQ-9) will take you 2-5 minutes to complete.
+The Patient Health Questionnaire at the beginning of the project and again at the end)will take you 2-5 minutes to complete.
 You will journal your personal experiences, thoughts, and concerns from the first week to the final week of the project.
+The Cognitive Behavioral Therapy sessions each week will take about ____ minutes each.

 What are the possible risks or discomforts that I might experience?